JonathanFly/chirp-studio/README.md

 Little one-off scripts I wrote for myself I may as well share.

 1. Simple Wavform and Volume Bookmarklet
-2. Audio Visualizer Chrome Extension
+2. Audio Visualizer Chrome Extension (not working: needs to be updated to work with new Suno website)
 3. UI Tweak Bookmarket: add custom notes to each track, direct song part links, create data and duration metadata. (not working at the moment)

 ## 1. Simple Wavform and Volume